naikniranjan1/agent-zero/knowledge/default/main/about/github_readme.md

 3. **Multi-agent Cooperation**

 - Every agent has a superior agent giving it tasks and instructions.
 Every agent then reports back to its superior.
-- In the case of the first agent in the chain (Agent 0), the superior is the human user; the agent sees no difference.
+- In the case of the first agent in the chain (Agent), the superior is the human user; the agent sees no difference.
 - Every agent can create its subordinate agent to help break down and solve subtasks.
 This helps all agents keep their context clean and focused.

 ![Multi-agent](docs/res/physics.png)